 To secure the sacred and preserve it for posterity the wise ancients buried their treasure of knowledge within fantastic stories that sufficiently distracted the uninitiated.
 Even as the cover stories would inevitably morph with every retelling, debasement of the hidden truth was thus minimized.

-Woven into the fabric of Quadernity are threads of ancient spiritual wisdom and recent scientific discoveries, meshing compatibly to stretch across the dual processes of Creation/OUTformation and INformation that occur concurrently and integrate perpetually all the stacked-up dimensions of the unified hierarchy: from the infinitesimal scale of quanta to the familiar scale of human perceptions, and beyond, to the vast scale of the cosmos.
+Woven into the fabric of Quadernity are threads of ancient spiritual wisdom and recent scientific discoveries, meshing compatibly with the dual processes of Creation/OUTformation and INformation that integrate perpetually the myriad dimensions of the unified hierarchy: stacked up from the infinitesimal scale of quanta to the familiar scale of human perceptions, and beyond, to the vast scale of the cosmos.

 Comparing Genesis and Tao te Ching